Ulster Defence Association ( U.D.A )

-The views and opinions expressed in these documentary are soley intended to educate and provide background information to those interested in the Troubles of Northern Ireland.
+The views and opinions expressed in these blog post/documentary are soley intended to educate and provide background information to those interested in the Troubles of Northern Ireland.
 They in no way reflect my own opinions and I take no responsibility for any inaccuracies or factual errors

 The UDA were responsible for Approximately 260 deaths during The Troubles.

 There are approx further 250 loyalist killings where it is not yet certain which group was responsible

 The UDA’s/UFF’s declared goal was to defend Ulster Protestant loyalist areas and to combat Irish republicanism, particularly the Provisional IRA.
 However, most of its victims were unarmed civilians.
 The majority of them were Irish Catholics, killed in what the group called retaliation for IRA actions or attacks on Protestants.High-profile attacks carried out by the group include the Milltown massacre, the Sean Graham bookmakers’ shooting, the Castlerock killings and the Greysteel massacre.
 The vast majority of its attacks were in Northern Ireland, but from 1972 onward it also carried out bombings in the Republic of Ireland.